ajiniyaz-dev/brain-tumor-ai/README.md

 https://brain-tumor-ai-2-ew2j.onrender.com/

-> Note: The application is hosted on Render free tier, so the first request may take 30–60 seconds to wake up after inactivity.
+> Note: The application is hosted on Render free tier, so it is available upon the request.